 In the last decades of deepening inequality and wage stagnation, housing has also been a means of leveraging working class assets to boost consumption—and indebtedness.
 Just more recently still, increasing housing supply in large cities has been a boon for investors around the globe searching for yield in a world overflowing with liquidity.
 Investment in housing is an effective means of realizing (low-tax!) capital gains in the short- and medium-term—especially when the demand for investable funds from productive activity pales in comparison to the supply of crisis-averting liquidity.

-So, while housing is some kind of simple Veblen/status good (the demand for which goes up with price), it certainly doesn’t seem to follow the simple ECON 101 market logic.
+So, while housing is not some kind of simple Veblen/status good (the demand for which goes up with price), it certainly doesn’t seem to follow the simple ECON 101 market logic.
 (Few things do as most markets don’t have pure price-takers, but this is something which seems especially the case with housing today today).